L1-M1ng/ECG_Signal_Detector/README.md

 ## 1. Tools

 1. Master chip: STM32RCT6
+2. Slave module：AD8232, TFT-LCD 1.3 '
-2. software: MDK5 , Labview2013
+3. software: MDK5

 ## 2.Features

-1. Measure BPM by AD8232 module and disply the signal waveform on a TFT-LCD screen
+1. Read the signal by AD8232 module and disply the signal waveform on a TFT-LCD screen
-2. transmit the data to computer by USART on STM32RCT6 and display it on the screen of the computer by Labview2013